elastic/ecctl/docs/ecctl_deployment_create.md

       --name string         Overrides the deployment name
       --request-id string   Optional idempotency token - Can be found in the Stderr device when a previous deployment creation failed, for more information see the examples in the help command page
   -t, --track               Tracks the progress of the performed task
-      --version string      Overrides all thee deployment's resources to the specified version
+      --version string      Overrides all the deployment's resources to the specified version
 ```

 ### Options inherited from parent commands